The review on rheumatic diseases in transgender people, a milestone in Medicine

 “Except for the field of osteoporosis, the published information that we have found on other rheumatic pathologies is anecdotal, so that there is a very significant lack in the available medical literature on immune-mediated diseases in ‘trans’ people“explains the doctor Eva Salgado, first author of said review and rheumatologist at the Complexo Universitario Hospitalario de Ourense.

-“For example, it does not include whether having received hormonal treatments, or having undergone some surgical techniques, such as silicone implants, could have any impact on the autoimmune processes of the disease,” he adds.
+“For example, it does not include whether having received hormonal treatments, or having undergone some surgical techniques, such as silicone implants, might have any impact on the autoimmune processes of the disease,” he adds.

 Likewise, the specialist affirms that despite the fact that the number of cases of ‘trans’ patients found in the scientific bibliography is small, most of these occur in transgender women.
 For this reason, he recalls that, precisely, “the absence of solid data justifies caution when establishing recommendations regarding hormone replacement therapy in transgender people who have this type of pathology.”